awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-sap-software-install-details.md

 This section describes steps to upload the SAP application software to Amazon S3 to make it available for Launch Wizard to deploy SAP\.

 AWS Launch Wizard supports the following software versions\.
-To install a software version, you must provide the SAP software files to Launch Wizard by downloading them from the [SAP Support Portal](https://support.sap.com/en/index.html) and then uploading them to Amazon S3\.
+To install a software version, you must provide the SAP software files to Launch Wizard by downloading them from the [SAP Support Portal](https://support.sap.com/en/index.html) and then uploading them to Amazon S3 \(storage class \- Standard\)\.
 To access and use the files for installation, Launch Wizard requires them to be formatted according to the Amazon S3 file path syntax listed in the following table\.

 **Note**
 The software versions and CD numbers listed in the following table should be used as a reference for all of the software components required to deploy SAP, as well as for how to format the Amazon S3 path to make the software available for Launch Wizard to deploy SAP\.
 Launch Wizard supports NetWeaver 7\.50, NetWeaver 7\.52, S/4 HANA 1909, S/4 HANA 2020, and BW/4HANA 2\.0\.
-You can determine the latest CD numbers of supported applications by referring to the [SAP Maintenance Planner](https://support.sap.com/en/alm/solution-manager/processes-72/maintenance-planner.html]) or [SAP Software Downloads](https://support.sap.com/en/my-support/software-downloads.html)\.
+You can determine the latest CD numbers of supported applications by referring to the [SAP Maintenance Planner](https://support.sap.com/en/alm/solution-manager/processes-72/maintenance-planner.html) or [SAP Software Downloads](https://support.sap.com/en/my-support/software-downloads.html)\.

 ------
 #### [ NetWeaver 7\.52 ]